luvnft/thirdroom/docs/guides/unity/index.md

 ## Colliders

-Colliders can be easily exported with the Third Room Unity Exporter.
+Colliders can be easily exported with the Space Unity Exporter.
 The following colliders are exported:

 - Box Collider
 - Sphere Collider
 - Capsule Collider
 - Mesh Collider

 Physic materials and the `Is Trigger` properties are not yet supported.
-And all colliders will be static rigid bodies when they are imported into Third Room (they don't move).
+And all colliders will be static rigid bodies when they are imported into Space (they don't move).
 This does mean that your player will collide with them and can walk around on them though.

 Typically you should pick the simplest collider for your meshes instead of using a complex mesh collider.
 Try creating approximations of mesh colliders out of multiple primitive colliders like boxes, spheres, and capsules.

 ## Skybox

-The Third Room Unity Exporter will export the skybox set in the scene's environment settings.
+The Space Unity Exporter will export the skybox set in the scene's environment settings.

 You'll want to make sure a couple settings are set here for best results: